The War Game: Production

-To this end, the docudrama employs juxtaposition by, for example, quickly cutting from the scenes of horror after an immediate escalation from military to city nuclear attacks to a snippet of a recording of a calm lecture by a person resembling Herman Kahn, a renowned RAND strategist, hypothesizing that a counterforce (military) nuclear war would not necessarily escalate immediately into countervalue-targeted (i.e. civilian-targeted) nuclear war.
-The effect of this juxtaposition is to make the speaker appear out of touch with the "reality" of rapid escalation, as depicted immediately before his contribution.

 The film was shot in the Kent towns of Tonbridge, Gravesend, Chatham and Dover.
-The cast was almost entirely made up of non-actors, as was Watkins' preference, casting having taken place via a series of public meetings several months earlier.
+The cast was almost entirely made up of amateur and non-actors, as was Watkins' preference, casting having taken place via a series of public meetings several months earlier; more than 350 actors would ultimately take part in the production.
 Much of the filming of the post-strike devastation was shot at the Grand Shaft Barracks, Dover.
-The narration was provided by Peter Graham with Michael Aspel reading the quotations from source material.
+The narration was provided by Peter Graham, with Michael Aspel reading the quotations from source material.

 Release

+After its cinema release in the United Kingdom and an airing at the New York Film Festival, Pathé Contemporary Films released The War Game in US cinemas in 1967.
+It subsequently did well as a non-theatrical release.

-The War Game itself finally saw television broadcast in the United Kingdom on BBC2 on 31 July 1985, as part of a special season of programming entitled After the Bomb (which had been Watkins's original working title for The War Game).
+The War Game itself finally saw television broadcast in the United Kingdom on BBC2 on 31 July 1985, as part of a special season of programming entitled After the Bomb (which had been Watkins' original working title for The War Game).
 After the Bomb commemorated the 40th anniversary of the bombing of Hiroshima and Nagasaki.
 The broadcast was preceded by an introduction from Ludovic Kennedy.

-On August 27, 1968, nearly 250 people at a peace rally in the Edwin Lewis Quadrangle in Philadelphia, attended the screening of the film sponsored by the Pennsylvania Coalition.
-Like the United Kingdom, the film was also banned from National Educational Television in the United States due to its theme.
+On 27 August 1968 nearly 250 people at a peace rally in the Edwin Lewis Quadrangle in Philadelphia attended a screening of the film sponsored by the Pennsylvania Coalition.
+Like the United Kingdom, the film was also banned from National Educational Television in the United States owing to its theme.

 Reception and legacy

 The film holds a Rotten Tomatoes rating of 93% based on 14 reviews, with an average score of 8.46/10.

+After watching the film, Paul McCartney of the Beatles was quoted as saying "There are hundreds of films about which people say to you: 'You've GOT to see it!'
+Often, it's just a passing comment.
+But if anyone ever says this to you about The War Game, take them seriously.
+This picture is not just important.
+It's terrifying and urgent".